 - Demonstrated written and communication skills; strong research skills

-- Ability to commit at least 15-20 hours per week through the fall semester (Those interested in continuing their internship beyond the fall are strongly encouraged to apply, as this opportunity could be extended into the spring semester.)
+- Ability to commit at least 15-20 hours per week through the spring semester (Those interested in continuing their internship beyond the spring are strongly encouraged to apply, as this opportunity could be extended into the summer/fall semester.)

 - Candidates selected for interview may be requested to submit a writing sample of no more than 500 words